kree-nickm/element-list-controller/README.md

 	content: "\2193";
 }
 ```
-Additionally, the following CSS may be desirable in order to prevent the sorting header fields from having their text highlighted when rapidly clicked:
+Additionally, it is likely that users will rapidly click on the sorters.
+To prevent text from being awkwardly highlighted when they do this, the following CSS may be desireable as well.
+It also uses a pointer cursor to indicate the the sorter is an interactable element:
 ```css
 .sortable .sort,
 .sorter[data-container] .sort,